The Best Debt Consolidation Loans

 One of those great customer experiences that sets Avant apart: its late fee forgiveness.
-If a borrower makes one late payment, but their next three payments are on time, Avant will refund the $25 late fee, which is a great morale boost when you’re working hard to get out of debt.
+If a borrower makes one late payment, but their next three payments are on time, Avant will refund the $25 late fee for most states, which is a great morale boost when you’re working hard to get out of debt.

 Avant’s pre-approval application is way more robust than Prosper’s: It requires your Social Security number, inquires whether or not you own your home, and wants your specific monthly net income before it decides whether or not you’ll be approved.

-Once you’re approved for and sign off on a loan, you’ll get that hard credit check and should receive your loan within 24 hours, or up to a week at most.
+Once you’re approved for and sign off on a loan, you’ll get that hard credit check and could receive your loan as soon as the next business day, or up to a week at most.